Medical Marijuana Gross Receipts Tax

 Do I have to register with the Department of Revenue?

 No, there is no registration process with the Department of Revenue for medical marijuana.
 However, the business entity may be liable for other business taxes, such as employer withholding tax.
-You can register for an account by completing the Online PA-100 at
+You can register for an account by completing the

 A business involved in the sale or disbursement of medical marijuana can be subject to various Pennsylvania taxes, such as a gross receipts tax, personal income tax, corporate net income tax, etc., depending upon its business type and activities.